mark-edney/Data-Cleaning-Final-Assignment/CodeBook.md

 datasecond<-group_by(data2,activity, subject)
 ```

-11. Summarize the second df with the summarize_all by mean
+11. Summarize the second df with the summarize_at by mean
 ```{r}
 datasecond<-summarise_at(datasecond,c(1:86),mean,na.rm = TRUE)
 ```